Frasor2002/BIOIAI_Project/README.md

 Project for the "Bio-Inspired Artificial Intelligence" course at University of Trento.

 ## Installation and Execution
-Follow the following steps to run the project code:
+Follow the steps to run the project code:

 1. Clone the repository:
    ```sh